 As noted above, soils with elevated metals outside the industrial building footprint are associated with two former on-site drywell systems, Outfall 002 and Outfall 003.
 Based on the findings of the Remedial Investigation (RI), historical disposal of waste materials to these outfalls has resulted in metal contamination of soil.
 The primary contaminants of concern are cadmium and chromium.

 During the remedial investigation, waste sediments were observed at Outfall 002.
 Waste sediments were not observed at Outfall 003.
-The concentration of cadmium and chromium within these waste sediments and surrounding soils are above the SCOs for the protection of public health and/or groundwater.
+The concentration of cadmium and chromium

 2.3.2 Site-Related Groundwater